yana-kr2/TheMovies/README.md

 # TheMovies in two modules
 The Movies is the sample app to demonstrate how I tried to implement the Android MVVM Architecture with Retrofit, Coroutines and DI with Hilt also.
-The app used the themoviedb.org  API to donwload data.
+The app used the themoviedb.org  API to download data.

 # Module 1
 # Technology stack